Atlantic Offshore Wind Transmission Study

 - Resilience and Extreme Weather Assessment: To evaluate grid operation during dynamic cascading events due to extreme weather,

-the team will use the Electric Grid Resilience and Assessment System.
+the team is using the Electric Grid Resilience and Assessment System.

 - Technical Review Committee Review and Final Report Delivery: The team will prepare a final report for technical review.